Sayalikukkar/Hyperledger-Fabric-Interview-Questions/README.md

     • Chaincode

  ## 5. What is MSP and why we need MSP?
     blockchain participants need a way to prove their identity to the rest of the network in order to transact on the network.
+Certificate Authorities issue identities by generating a public and private key which forms a key-pair that can be used to prove identity.
+This identity needs a way to be recognized by the network, which is where the MSP comes in.